 Winter Wellness Blueprint: Practical Tips for a Healthier Season

 The New Year is traditionally a time of ambitious goals that can feel counterintuitive to the long winter months.
-Increasing your steps, exercise intensity, the number of raw veggies on your plate, and even the amount of time you’re awake can quickly start to feel as if you’re working against the shorter daylight hours and cold, inclement weather.
+Increasing your steps, exercise intensity, raw salads, and even your time awake may soon start to feel as if you’re working against the shorter daylight hours and cold, inclement weather.

-Could slowing down and honoring winter’s attributes be key to optimal health and attaining your goals in the long run?
-Some Scandinavian countries seem to think so.
+Could slowing down and honoring winter’s attributes be the key to optimal health and attaining your goals in the long run?
+Some Scandinavian countries think so.

 Embracing Winter Via Hygge

-Following a practice called hygge (pronounced “hoo-guh”), Danish and Norwegian cultures embrace the winter months by opting for rest, gentle movement, and connection over early-morning gym sessions.
+Following a practice called hygge (pronounced “hoo-guh”), Danish and Norwegian cultures embrace the winter months by opting for rest, gentle movement, and connection instead of early-morning gym sessions.

 The idea is to work with winter, rather than against it.
-For Danes and Norwegians, the season marks a time for curling up, eating warm, nourishing foods, spending quality time with loved ones, and practicing gratitude.
+For these cultures, the season marks a time for curling up, eating warm, nourishing foods, spending quality time with loved ones, and practicing gratitude.

-“Reduced daylight impacts certain hormones (melatonin, cortisol, leptin, and ghrelin) that lead to lower energy and extra sleepiness," says Clinical Nurse Practitioner Lois Neering, of Munson Sleep Disorders Center.
+“Reduced daylight impacts certain hormones (like melatonin, cortisol, and leptin) that lead to lower energy and extra sleepiness," says Clinical Nurse Practitioner Lois Neering, of Munson Sleep Disorders Center.
 “Living in tandem with the darker days and colder temperatures can be more beneficial for our minds and bodies than not.”

-If revving up in the New Year tends to feel draining, and you’re ready to try something different this winter season, try these Hygge-inspired tips instead.
+If revving up in the New Year tends to feel draining, and you’re ready to try something different, try these Hygge-inspired tips.

-Biologically, winter is a time for increased rest that encourages downtime to repair and restore.
+Biologically, winter is a time for increased rest, which encourages the body to repair and restore.

-Consistent bedtimes and longer sleeping windows align with what winter is inviting within our bodies naturally, says Neering.
+Consistent bedtimes and longer sleeping windows align with what winter naturally invites, says Neering.

 “Adequate sleep in the winter offers significant benefits for both the body and the brain, primarily by strengthening the immune system, regulating mood, enhancing cognitive function, and supporting metabolism,” Neering shares.
 “The naturally cooler, darker environment in winter can facilitate deeper, more restorative sleep if managed properly.”

-- Keep your bedroom cool (ideally at 60 to 67 degrees) to facilitate falling asleep faster and reaching deeper sleep stages.
+• Keeping your bedroom cool (ideally at 60 to 67 degrees) for faster and deeper sleep.

-“If winter low mood or sleep issues become severe, reach out to your primary care provider who can help you connect you to treatments like light therapy or medication,” Neering emphasizes.
+“If wintertime low mood or sleep issues become severe, reach out to your primary care provider, who can help you connect you to treatments like light therapy or medication,” Neering emphasizes.

-Our bodies need movement—but forcing new or more ambitious fitness regimens may not fit the bill biologically speaking.
-Here’s what consider instead:
+Our bodies need movement—but forcing new or more ambitious fitness regimens may not fit the bill biologically.
+Here’s what to consider instead:

-- Snow-based activities like snowshoeing or cross-county skiing
+• Snow-based activities like snowshoeing or cross-country skiing

-- Indoor swimming, water aerobics, or walking in the pool
+• Indoor swimming, water aerobics, or pool walking

-Katie Larsen, a physical therapist with Mary Free Bed at Munson Healthcare—Elk Rapids, one of several outpatient physical therapy locations throughout the region, suggests finding community-based exercise programs, which can also be found at local churches and senior centers.
+Katie Larsen, a physical therapist with Mary Free Bed at Munson Healthcare—Elk Rapids (one of several of our outpatient physical therapy locations throughout the region) suggests finding community-based exercise programs, which can also be found at local churches and senior centers.

 “YouTube offers a wide variety of free exercise programs as well, which allow you to stay cozy and warm inside your home while staying active.
 Or invest in some exercise equipment like a stationary bike, bike peddler, or treadmill,” she adds.